isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 1 	   35
 ```

-The count shows 35 users instead of the expected 30 on the `daily_activity` table, which is acceptable.
+Results: the count shows 35 users instead of the expected 30, which is acceptable.

-Next, I verified that the date range matches the dataset's intended timeframe (March 12, 2016, to May 12, 2016):
+- Date range: let's verify if the date range matches the Fitbit dataset's intended timeframe (March 12, 2016, to May 12, 2016).

+SQL query:

 ``` sql